chapi4443/neuro_test/README.md

 ### Requirements.txt

 The `requirements.txt` file lists the Python dependencies required for the Flask application.
 It includes libraries and modules necessary for data preprocessing, model training, and generating medical advice.

-Feel free to explore the contents of each file for a deeper understanding of the backend functionalities and implementation.